Former UNLV baseball coach Tim Chambers dies at 54

 Chambers coached the Rebels to a 157-132 record between 2011 and 2015.
 UNLV won the Mountain West regular-season championship in 2014 and advanced to the NCAA regionals in Corvallis, Oregon.
 Chambers was named conference Coach of the Year that season.

+“I’m sad,” said current UNLV coach Stan Stolte, who was the associate head coach and oversaw the pitching staff under Chambers.
+“I lost a good friend.
+Not even baseball related.
+I loved his family.”

-He also won the 2003 national championship at College of Southern Nevada and coached Bishop Gorman High School to six consecutive Sunset Division titles.
+In addition to his time at UNLV, a Chambers-coached team won the 2003 junior college national championship at College of Southern Nevada and six Sunset Division titles at Bishop Gorman High School.

+Philadelphia Phillies star Bryce Harper was among the players Chambers coached.
+Harper left Las Vegas High School after his sophomore season and enrolled at CSN, where he played for Chambers for a year before being selected first overall in the Major League Baseball draft in 2010 by the Washington Nationals.

+Harper’s brother, Bryan, was a pitcher on that team.
+He began his career at Cal State Northridge before transferring to play for Chambers.
+Bryan Harper went on to play for South Carolina and later advanced to Triple-A.

 This is a developing story.
 Check back for updates.